-The role of the Executor is crucial, and a will-maker should give a great deal of consideration to whom they choose, writes Estate Litigation Senior Associate, April Kennedy.
+The role of an executor is crucial, and a will-maker should give a great deal of consideration to whom they choose, writes Estate Litigation Senior Associate, April Kennedy.

 When discussing a Will, the focus tends to be on who gets what or, more often, who has been left out.
 Most people tend to overlook the most important person – the Executor.
 The term ‘Executor’ is usually confused with ‘attorney’.
 An Executor is appointed in someone’s Will to administer the estate after they pass away whereas an attorney is appointed to act in that person’s place when they are alive.

-Being an Executor can take up a considerable amount of time.
+Executor duties can take up a considerable amount of time.
 Usually, when we see an Executor for the first time, what we often hear is “I’ve never had to do this before and I don’t know what I need to do”.
 It can be quite daunting.

-The duties of an Executor include but are not limited to:
+Executor duties include but are not limited to:

 - Locating the Will;